agcdtmr/automation/advance-jenkins.md

 - Use the latest version of Ubuntu Server.
 - Install NGINX as a proxy to Jenkins.
 - Install and configure Jenkins.
-- use a public cloud service for this challenge
------- for this I used Microsoft Azure:
+- use a public cloud service for this challenge.
+For this I used Microsoft Azure:
---------- Linux (ubuntu 20.04)
+-- Linux (ubuntu 20.04)
 --------- Standard B1s (1 vcpu, 1 GiB memory)
 --------- 20.4.1.111
 --------- jenk.westeurope.cloudapp.azure.com